 Multipad uses Electron, React, and Typescript to run the core app, as well as Material-UI as the UI framework.
 The Code module uses Monaco, an open source code editor originally written for VS Code.
 The Markdown module uses a slightly modified EasyMDE markdown editor.

-How much experience do you have?
-Does the project use anything you didn't create?
+How much experience does your group have?
+Does the project use anything (art, music, starter kits) you didn't create?

 I've built a few React apps before (only one complex one), I've never used Electron and I'm not super familiar with Node.js.
 I learned React/Typescript recently (around September).
 I've been doing various other programming things for longer (C# for ~2 years, Python for ~5 years).